logzio/logz-docs/_source/user-guide/k360/index.md

 * Requests and Limits
 * Received & Transmitted Bytes

+And the **Traces** tab includes all of the spans in this deployment, including the following:

+* Time
+* Trace ID
+* The Service related to the span
+* Which Operation ran
+* The Duration of the run, represented in miliseconds
+* Status code indicating wheather a specific HTTP request has been successfully completed

-You can change the time frame chosen by clicking on the date bar at the top of the tab.
+For each tab you can change the time frame chosen by clicking on the date bar located at the top of the tab.

-Use the links at the top of the quick view menu to navigate directly to the relevant metrics view (**See Metrics**), or the relevant traces view (**See Traces**).
+In addition, you can dive deeper into the data by using the links at the top of the quick view menu and navigate directly to the relevant metrics view (**See Metrics**), or the relevant traces view (**See Traces**).

 ### Node quick view
 {:.no_toc}